Israeli Jewelry Company Partners With TAU Nanoscientists To Make World’s Smallest Bible Part Of New Collection

 “It is important that the technology is precise and exactly what the customer expects,” Kupitz adds, because of the significance of carrying – or wearing – a Bible.
 He uses the example of a Jewish client who might be wary of putting on a yarmulke (or kipa skullcap worn by those who practice Judaism) in public but feels great wearing a necklace with a chip featuring the entire Hebrew Bible meticulously placed on a tiny chip.

-Each piece is also checked by Dr. Youry Borisenkov at Tel Aviv University, confirming the chip contains the entire Bible.
+Each piece is also checked to confirm the chips contain the entire Bible.

 Tanaor sells the nano bible in an assortment of jewelry pieces for men and women, broken up into nine separate collections.
 Collections feature pendants added to symbols, like the Tree of Life or the Star of David, among other examples, added to word necklaces, leather bracelets, or word necklaces, or added to charms shaped like flowers, keys, or angel wings.

 The jewelry ranges from $79.95 for a faith pendant to almost $4,000 for an item from the Gold & Diamonds Luxury Collection exclusively and specially designed by M. Moldawsky Diamonds and Jewelry.
 Moldawsky says technology-wise, there is no difference between jewelry priced $150 and jewelry priced $1,000.